LaraTaverniers/KTANE-Helper/README.md

 * v1.6.4 - Show the path to follow for the "Maze" module
 * v1.6.3 - Ability to cancel with the "Backspace" key (in some modules)
 * v1.6.2 - Adding a keyboard listener for the "Who's on first" module
-* v1.6.1 - Many fixes and graphical changes
+* v1.6.1 - Many fixes and graphical updates
 * v1.5.0 - Saving options in the Windows registry
 * v1.4.0 - Supports lower screen resolutions (minimum : 1024x720)
 * v1.3.0 - Adding an update system